Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 "i feel like it doesnt even work half the time lol, I stopped using it. it feels like glorified autofill to me."

-This is the single most-upvoted Simplify comment recently.
+This is the single most-upvoted critical comment recently.
 The critique is half-right and half a category mistake.
-Simplify is autofill, that is the product category, not the flaw.
+The product is autofill, that is the category, not the flaw.
 The "half the time" complaint specifically tracks to the bloated, pre-rebuild version of the extension from a previous release.
-Per Simplify's own team and a follow-up from the same Reddit thread (see the next section), that version no longer exists.
+Per the team's own response and a follow-up from the same Reddit thread (see the next section), that version no longer exists.

 The Arms-Race Critique